andre-ye/pub/_posts/2022-7-23-deconstruction.md

 - Poststructuralism: a field of thought which seeks to subvert and complicate but not to directly oppose - direct opposition behind already on structuralist terms - the structuralist mode.
 - Deconstruction as a 'strategy' is composed of the following two key steps, given a binary opposition which is unequal in weight by 'default':
   1. *Inversion.* We begin a playful act of subversive deconstruction by considering the inversion of prioritization - to place the concept which is at the bottom by default on top, and its opposite on top by default instead on the bottom.
 This encourages us to begin breaking down the binary opposition.
   2. *Centering of an encompassing alternative.* We can 'round out' the deconstruction strategy by now identifying an alternative structure which does not 'resolve' the opposition in the dialectic Hegelian sense, but instead encompasses both oppositions while respecting the differences between them.
+The result is what Spivak calls "critical intimacy", what Haraway calls "blasphemy", what Gunkel calls an "eruptive emerging concept"
 - The **Double Science** - overturning and displacement.
 - The process of displacement does not introduce Hegel's nondialectical third term, which operates through the triad formula thesis-antithesis-synthesis.
 Deconstruction does not use the terms of dialectics.